fluencelabs/cli/docs/commands/README.md

 ## `fluence local up`

-Run docker-compose.yaml using docker compose and set up provider using the first offer from the 'offers' section in provider.yaml file.
+Run docker-compose.yaml using docker compose and set up provider using all the offers from the 'offers' section in provider.yaml config

 ```
 USAGE